 379: Do We Even Need Leaders?

 How societies have functioned without leaders, including leaderless megacities that survived over 800 years.
-Topics covered include: Is geopolitics more like chess or pokerWhy analysts think Putin will soon agree to a settlement with UkraineDo most development occur from the top-down or bottom-upWhat are some examples of leaderless societies and organizationsHow social capital and enforcement mechanisms allow the world to function without leaders telling everyone what to doHow … [Read more...]
+Topics covered include: Is geopolitics more like chess or pokerWhy analysts think Putin will soon agree to a settlement with UkraineDo most development occur from the top-down or bottom-upWhat are some examples of leaderless societies and organizationsHow social capital and enforcement mechanisms allow the world to function without leaders telling everyone what to doHow companies … [Read more...]

 203: Is Investing More Like Poker or Chess?